zostera/django-icons/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here\'s how to set up `django-icons` for local development.
+Here\'s how to set up `django-marina` for local development.

 You will need some knowledge of git, github, and Python/Django development.
 Using a Python virtual environment is advised.

+This project uses [Hatch](https://github.com/pypa/hatch) for environments and builds.

 ### Local installation